spain

 Local Coordinator on-site 24/7

-To help you budget, keep in mind that you are responsible for the cost of your textbooks & internet fees, passport fees (approx. $165), visa fees (approx. $160, and travel expenses for visa appointment- see Visa section below), meals (if not in homestay, approx. $400/month), personal expenses (approx. $100/month), local bus/tram pass (approx. $35/month), independent travel ($1500, optional) and any fees from your college/university.
+To help you budget, keep in mind that you are responsible for the cost of your textbooks & internet fees, passport fees (approx. $165), visa fees (approx. $160, and travel expenses for visa appointment- see Visa section below), round-trip international flight (approx. $1000-$1300), meals (if not in homestay, approx. $400/month), personal expenses (approx. $100/month), local bus/tram pass (approx. $35/month), independent travel ($1500, optional) and any fees from your college/university.

 Although KIIS tries to foresee all possible expenses in formulating program fees, please note that dramatic fluctuations in foreign currency valuations and/or airline surcharges may affect the total cost of the program.

-International Flight
+International Flight & Visa

 Flights to Spain are typically overnight flights, arriving the following morning.
 Return flights from Spain to the USA are typically the same day.
 Visit Flights and Passports & Visas for more information.

-The KIIS Spain Spring Semester program is over the 90-day tourist allowance and therefore requires you to obtain a student visa for Spain.
-KIIS will guide you through the visa process with specific steps.
-You will be required to complete all steps on time to avoid delays in your visa application.
-An in-person appointment may be required at a Visa Application location in Chicago (other locations available).
+An in-person appointment is required at a Visa Application location in Chicago (other locations available dependent on jurisdiction).
 You should budget accordingly for travel to this appointment.
 For more information on the student visa application process, visit the Spanish Consulate website for the visa application and list of required documents and fees.
-Contact Haley McTaggart to obtain a letter from KIIS to submit with your visa application.
-Review Passports & Visas for more information.
+After acceptance, KIIS will provide you the official letters for your visa application.

 Student Voices